 What can you do when you only have eggs, milk, sugar, and flour?
 Here is a good recommendation for you!
+Japanese Cotton Cake is famous for its airy and fluffy texture, and it uses a few simple ingredients.
 In this recipe, I used the “Scalded Flour Method”, which allows the cake to become more moist and fluffy.
 It was my first ever attempt to make this type of cake, and you can see how successful it was.
 So let’s get our hands dirty for this delicious cotton cake.

 When you search “Cotton Cake” on Google, you may often see Japanese Cotton Cheesecake instead.
 The difference between the two is one has a more creamy and denser texture to it.
 However, since I want to use the remaining and limited ingredients at home, so I decided to make a no-cream-cheese version.
 Don’t worry!
 I promise that the cake will still be delicious and healthy.

 To be honest, I did not know anything about this method until I learned how to make the cotton cake.
 In this method, we cook the flour in hot water or other liquids, and the dough then has the ability to absorb more liquid without being thinned.
 This is one of the common techniques used in Japan for super-soft bread and cakes.

 - 6 inch Cake Pan

 - 15 g black sesame powder

 - 3 egg yolks

 - 50 g milk or soymilk